Skip to content

 Windows:

-Note: You must be an admin user to run the Windows command.
+Note: You must be an admin user to run the preceding command on Windows.

-3. To confirm that the local host listens on local port 27017, run the following command:
+To confirm that the local host listens at local port 27017, run the following command:

 nc -zv 127.0.0.1 27017

-4. Review the output.
-If the SSH tunnel is successfully established, then you see an output similar to the following one.
-This example assumes that port 27017 is used:
+Review the output.
+If the SSH tunnel is successfully established, then you see an output similar to the following example:

 Connect to the Amazon DocumentDB cluster from your local machine

-Use MongoDB Shell or any GUI client to connect to the Amazon DocumentDB cluster from your local machine.
-The hostname that you use in the connection string is the local host, and the port is the local port that's configured in the SSH tunnel.
+Use the MongoDB Shell or a GUI client to connect to the Amazon DocumentDB cluster from your local machine.

 Note: Before you initiate the connection, download the CA certificate for Amazon DocumentDB on your local machine.

-mongo --tls --tlsAllowInvalidHostnames --tlsCAFile global-bundle.pem --username <master-username> --password <master-password>
+mongo --tls --tlsAllowInvalidHostnames --tlsCAFile global-bundle.pem --username primary-username --password primary-password

-If you use a custom port other than 27017 on the local machine, then use the --port parameter to explicitly pass the port.
+When you use a port other than 27017 on your local machine, use the --port parameter to explicitly specify the custom port.
 For more information, see Connect to a deployment on a remote host on the MongoDB website.

 Important considerations

-• Some GUI clients have an SSH tunneling option, such as MongoDB Compass or Studio 3T.
+• Some GUI clients have an SSH tunnel option, such as MongoDB Compass or Studio 3T.
 When you use these clients, you don't need to manually create and manage the SSH tunnel with the MongoDB CLI.
 Instead, save the SSH tunnel configuration in the connection settings of the GUI client.
-For more information, refer to the documentation for your specific GUI client.
+For more information, see the documentation for your specific GUI client.

-• When you use SSH tunneling to connect, it's a best practice to connect to the cluster endpoint.
-If you specify replicaSet=rs0 in your connection string, then an error can occur.
+• When you use an SSH tunnel to connect, it's a best practice to connect to the cluster endpoint.
+If you specify replicaSet=rs0 in your connection string, then an error might occur.
 When you use MongoDB Compass for the SSH tunnel, activate Direct Connection to turn off the replica set connection.
-For more information, see Turn on Direct Connection on the MongoDB website.
+For more information, see General connection tab on the MongoDB website.

 Related Information